Adolis García Player Props: Rangers vs. Angels

-The Texas Rangers and Adolis Garcia, who went 0-for-3 last time out, battle Tyler Anderson and the Los Angeles Angels at Globe Life Field, Monday at 8:05 PM ET.
+The Texas Rangers, including Adolis Garcia (.381 on-base percentage in past 10 games, 53 points above season-long percentage), take on starting pitcher Jaime Barria and the Los Angeles Angels at Globe Life Field, Tuesday at 8:05 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Rays.
+In his most recent appearance, he went 1-for-5 with a double against the Angels.

 Adolis García Game Info & Props vs. the Angels